WP-API/docs/extending-the-rest-api/adding-custom-endpoints.md

 To use controllers, you first need to subclass the base controller.
 This gives you a base set of methods, ready for you to add your own behaviour into.

 Once we've subclassed the controller, we need to instantiate the class to get it working.
 This should be done inside of a callback hooked into `rest_api_init`, which ensures we only instantiate the class when we need to.
-The normal controller pattern is to call `$controller-&gt;register_routes()` inside this callback, where the class can then register its endpoints.
+The normal controller pattern is to call `$controller->register_routes()` inside this callback, where the class can then register its endpoints.

 ## Examples